 Authenticity or skillful staging?

-Recently I was at the re: publica.
-It was also really nice: Nice people, everything cool, easy going, casual.
-Only one thing irritated me: There was actually no business dress code - but then anyway: An underdress code!
+Some time ago at re: publica: nice people, everything cool, easy-going, casual.
+Only one thing irritated me: there was actually no business dress code - but somehow it did: an underdress code!

 Beware of manipulation

-But it must not hide the fact that it is, just for Company is also about a business event.
-Therefore, the Legere is then again just a dress code - a kind of underdress code!
+But it must not hide the fact that it is, just for Company is also a business event.
+Therefore, the casual is just a dress code - a kind of underdress code!
 Casual dress code at the re: publica is just a coherent staging - also because the few panty braces fell out of the frame as particularly bourgeois.
 Although I personally find ties and suits more authentic at a business event ...

 My thoughts also fit well when I attended a lecture by Miriam Meckel: When the speaker set up, I spontaneously thought: "Which student is coming now?"
 And was then positively surprised that it was Miriam Meckel.
-From a distance and with her jeans and shaks she looked just like a student - and may have found that many cool, I think that's just a skilful insult of authenticity - apart from the fact that the lecture was really worth seeing.
+From a distance and with her jeans and shaks, she just looked like a student - and many may have thought that to be cool, I think that's exactly what a skillful ingenuity of authenticity is - apart from the fact that the lecture was really worth seeing.

 Does dress code have to be boring?